MCooper1210/Deceptors_Crusade/README.md

 * 0.3
      * I looked into ways to create a wrapper for the navbar, I found a post on stack overflow for using web components to do this.
 Someone had a template to use which was easy to follow and I simply used my code in place of theirs.
 It looks like a very simple method and works effectively.
 I Applied this to both the index.html and legionaries_melee.html pages, I no longer need to copy and paste this whole section of code, and if I need to make any changes to the navbar, I only need to edit one file.
 Which will save a lot of time.
      * My next goal is to see if I can use web components to make a template for the units pages, and somehow parse data to them to create the eight other pages.
 Which will save time overall.
+* 0.4
+     * Edited the nav-template to use the code for the unit template.
+For this I would be feeding data in from a separate json file.
+With this I can use this one javascript file and multiple json files to create the pages I need for the other units in the crusade games.
+     * Creating new JSON files will be straightforward, and updating them as the crusade games progress will be equally simple.
+     * My next goal is to create multiple files for the other units.